att-cloudnative-labs/kcertifier/README.md

 ### Security

-The premise of Kcertifier controller is to facility automated creation of TLS certificates to some specification with support for keystore formats.
+The premise of Kcertifier controller is to facilitate automated creation of TLS certificates to some specification with support for keystore formats.
 Anyone with the permissions to create/update Kcertifier resources can effectively sign certificates in the name of the cluster CA. Therefore RBAC permissions for Kcertifiers must be considered and configured appropriately.
 The inspiration for this project was in a opinionated platform where service accounts for platform-related automation tooling and platform admins had permissions to create Kcertifier resources.

 The import of secrets into the packages defined in Kcertifiers could be a potential security risk in certain scenarios.
 First note that, by default, you can't import data from namespaces outside of that of the Kcertifier resource.
 There is a controller wide setting that allows imports from other namespaces.
 Proceed with caution when enabling this.
 Also note that the secret with the data being imported must be annotated to signify that it is allowing Kcertifiers to import its data.